Sectarian violence against Sunni Arabs in Iraq: History

 After the Islamic State quickly captured large Sunni-majority areas such as Mosul, Ramadi, and Fallujah, the Iraqi government further suspected Sunni Arabs of supporting extremist groups.
 Following the defeat of the Islamic State, the Iraqi Army and allied Shia militias placed entire Sunni populations under collective punishment.
-Families of suspected ISIS members were denied documentation, displaced en masse, and barred from returning to their homes, even when they had no known connection to ISIS activities.
+Families of suspected IS members were denied documentation, displaced en masse, and barred from returning to their homes, even when they had no known connection to the Islamic State.

 Militias of the Popular Mobilization Forces carried out extrajudicial executions, looting, and the destruction of Sunni property, often without accountability from the Iraqi government.
 It has been estimated that around 22,000 Iraqi Sunnis have been killed between 2014 and 2016 amid sectarian violence, while thousands of families have fled their homes.
 By 2017, the PMF had destroyed 345 Sunni homes to the west of Mosul after retaking them from ISIS, which according to Human Rights Watch had "no apparent military necessity" and may have qualified to be considered war crimes.

-Furthermore, Human Rights Watch called on the United States and other Western states that armed Iraq against ISIS to use their leverage to force the Iraqi government to investigate allegations of war crimes and human rights violations and abuses against Sunni Arabs.
+Furthermore, Human Rights Watch called on the United States and other Western states that had given equipment to Iraq in order to fight against IS to use their leverage to force the Iraqi government to investigate allegations of war crimes and human rights violations and abuses against Sunni Arabs.
 According to Amnesty International, Shia militias have operated with "total impunity" regarding their war crimes against Sunnis, in retaliation for attacks by the Islamic State.
-This is primarily due to Iraqi Prime Minister Nouri al-Maliki's assertion that Sunni Arabs hold a favorable disposition towards ISIS.
-In Jurf al-Sakhar, the Sunni population was ethnically cleansed to create a security buffer zone between Anbar and the Shia holy cities of Najaf and Karbala, where 3,000 Sunni homes were razed and 7,000 Sunni families were displaced and not allowed to return.
+This is primarily due to Iraqi Prime Minister Nouri al-Maliki's assertion that Sunni Arabs hold a favorable disposition towards IS.

+In Jurf al-Nasr, the Sunni population was ethnically cleansed to create a security buffer zone between the Al-Anbar governorate and the Shia holy cities of Najaf and Karbala, where 3,000 Sunni homes were razed and 7,000 Sunni families were displaced and not allowed to return.
 In Nineveh governorate, Yazidi militias entered several Sunni Arab settlements and began massacring civilians as revenge for the Yazidi genocide.
 Shia Turkmen militias in Tuz Khurmatu harassed, kidnapped, arbitrarily detained, tortured, and killed Sunni Arab civilians, while looting and destroying their houses, as well as blocking the return of Sunni Arab residents in Tuz Khurmatu and Kirkuk.
-Shia Turkmen militias engaged in significant destruction of homes and property of Sunni Arabs.
+Said Turkmen militias engaged in significant destruction of homes and property of Sunni Arabs.
 Several human rights groups and local informants claimed that the destruction of Sunni Arab homes by Shia Turkmen militias showed patterns of an effort to permanently change the demographics.
 The Shabak Militia also targeted Sunni Arab civilians in revenge for Islamic State crimes against Shabaks.